-The Republican Party dodged a huge bullet on Tuesday night, as former coal baron and convicted felon Don Blankenship finished a distant third in the Republican primary for U.S. Senate in West Virginia.
+The Republican Party dodged a huge bullet on Tuesday night, as former coal baron and convicted criminal Don Blankenship finished a distant third in the Republican primary for U.S. Senate in West Virginia.

 The New York Times called the primary for Patrick Morrisey, the state’s attorney general.
 With about 94 percent reporting, Morrisey was pulling 35 percent, while Congressman Evan Jenkins was sitting at 29 percent.
 Blankenship was hovering just above 20 percent, and three other candidates combined for about 16 percent of the vote.